Business Process Reengineering Steps and Useful Tips for Your Company

 Tip: Engage the services of a BPR consulting firm to lead your BPR charge.
 Key members of your organization can still be part of the BPR team.
 However, experienced BPR consultants should ideally take the leadership or advisory role.

-Now that you have identified the processes you must reengineer, redesign them so they will take you from your as-is state to your desired to-be state.
+Now that you have identified the processes you must reengineer, it is time to redesign them so they will take you from your as-is state to your desired to-be state.

 Take your redesigned processes, create new standard operating procedures (SOPs) for the new workflows, communicate these new SOPs to your people, and train them to work according to the new processes.